denmarkcrisostomo/denmarkcrisostomo/README.md

 ## A note on the empty repo list

 Most of my recent work is client code under NDA, so it isn't here.
 Instead of pinning toy projects, I write up the interesting problems — architecture, tradeoffs, and the parts that didn't work the first time.
-The case studies above are the honest version of a code sample.
+The write-ups on my site are the honest version of a code sample.
 Happy to walk through any of it on a call.

 ---